Online Invasive Species Training for Minnow Dealers and people working under a minnow dealer license: Frequently Asked Questions

 Can multiple employees watch the training at once?

-Each employee must pass the test questions on their own to get their permit.
+Each employee must pass the test questions on their own to get their certification.
 Therefore, each employee must take the training on their own and answer the questions on their own.
 Each employee at the business will need to register and create their own account.
 The name of the account holder will be the name that is printed on the certificate upon completion of the training.

 What if the employee does not have an email address?